 Living With Paranoid Schizophrenia

 In turn, day-to-day experiences become a nightmare.
-Whether it’s building/maintaining a relationship, holding onto employment, or simply engaging in certain daily tasks, paranoid schizophrenia can take a huge toll on the mind, body, and spirit.
+Whether it’s building/maintaining a relationship, holding onto employment, or simply engaging in certain daily tasks.
+Paranoid schizophrenia can take a huge toll on the mind, body, and spirit.

-“To these folks, their symptoms appear like they are really happening.
+Dr. Lisa Cowley, a schizophrenia treatment specialist, put it perfectly when she said: “To these folks, their symptoms appear like they are really happening.
 So, if they feel like the government is spying on them through cameras in their home, they wouldn’t go see a psychiatrist or psychologist, they would try to contact authorities.”

 Some people with paranoid schizophrenia become aware of their mental illness as symptoms progress and intensify.
 In other cases, a person might be so lost in their delusions and hallucinations, they may avoid seeking help.